datagrok-ai/public/help/compute/scripting/scripting-features/complex-input-output.md

 </Tabs>
 ```

-Datagrok created the script UI,
-populated default values, and created popups with help text.

 After running this script, Datagrok automatically opens the new dataframe.
 It will contain an additional column **ID** with the generated row ID.